m4rk4y/good-robot/README.md

 Commands are case-insensitive.
 Robot names are case-sensitive.

+Arguments (for "table" and "place") can be comma- or space-delimited.

 Starts with a table at [ ( 0, 0 ), ( 10, 10 ) ] but "table" resizes this.

 Starts with two robots called "Robbie" and "Arthur", not on the table.